Get Caught Up: 4 Big Questions About The Trump-Ukraine Affair

 What impeachment means

 Impeachment in the House is an indictment that would spur a trial for Trump in the Senate.
-The president's Republican allies control the upper chamber and he appears to enjoy more than enough support to retain his office.
+The president's Republican allies control the upper chamber, and he appears to enjoy more than enough support to retain his office.

 Pelosi, Schiff and their allies also can see that when impeachment leaves the House, they lose control and the saga shifts into a new phase with different political implications.

 So how much of the pending investigation is about accumulating information — and how much of it is about keeping the story alive while Democrats still can?
-And how much is about staving off the point at which Democrats must decide how to act in light of all that's been revealed?
+And how much is about staving off the point at which Democrats must decide how to act in light of all that has been revealed?

 Question 3: Will the House vote to formally initiate the impeachment inquiry?